webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Like-the-Back-of-Your-Hand.md

 ---
 aliases:
-  - Like the Back of Your Hand
+- "Like the Back of Your Hand"
 tags:
 - Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Enabler
 - Ability/Cost/NA
 - Ability/Tier/High
 - Ability/Categories/Task
-title: Like the Back of Your Hand
-collection: Abilities
-kind: Compendium
 ---

 ## Like the Back of Your Hand
 >**Enabler**